 After possible abuse is reported, the child is interviewed in Safe Spot's interview room.
 Our interviewers are trained in ways to gather information without leading or upsetting the child.
 The interview is recorded, and investigators can watch the interview from our observation room as it happens.

 A medical examiner checks the child's health and looks for evidence of injuries.
 The exam is performed in a child-friendly room and is not invasive or painful.

 Mental Health Care

-One of SAFE Spot's contracted therapists conducts a trauma assessment to find out how abuse has affected the child.
+One of Safe Spot's contracted therapists conducts a trauma assessment to find out how abuse has affected the child.
 After assessment, the therapist uses an evidence-based treatment to help the child recover.
 In some cases, non-offending family members may also participate in therapy.
-Click here for more information about how our therapists help children recover after abuse.

 Child and Family Advocacy

-SAFE Spot's victim advocate answers questions, provides support and connects children and families to needed services.
-He is their "point of first contact" with the center and will serve as the family's liaison throughout the process.
+Safe Spot's victim advocate answers questions, provides support and connects children and families to needed services.
+Our advocate is the family's "point of first contact" with the center and will serve as their guide throughout the process.
 If the case goes to court, our advocate helps prepare the child and family.

 Child Advocacy Centers: A Better Response to Abuse

 Safe Spot is one of more than 800 child advocacy centers across the U.S. Child advocacy centers provide many benefits to children, families and the community at large:

 Fewer interviews.
 Abused children shouldn't have to tell their stories over and over.
 At Safe Spot, DSS, law enforcement and prosecutors work together, reducing the number of interviews the child victim must endure.